 Educationally rich problems may have more than one solution and can be solved using a range of methods at different levels.
 The pirate panda activity in Maths Story Time

 (Davis & Pepper, 1992).
 Researchers found 26 different solutions among 45 pre-school children, suggesting they were not using learned methods, but instead were adapting what they knew.
 This was a genuine problem for most young children, as even 8 year olds had difficulty explaining their solutions.
 The main strategies used for redistribution were:

-taking some from one doll and giving to another, in several moves,
+- taking some from one doll and giving to another, in several moves,

-starting again and dealing, either in ones or twos,
+- starting again and dealing, either in ones or twos,

-taking two from each original doll and giving to the new doll,
+- taking two from each original doll and giving to the new doll,

-collecting the biscuits and crumbling them into a heap, then sharing out handfuls of crumbs.
+- collecting the biscuits and crumbling them into a heap, then sharing out handfuls of crumbs.

 (and indicated some creative problem solving!).
 The researchers also concluded that some children were prompted by this problem to reveal an intuitive understanding of ratio, as they could just ‘see’ how to split six biscuits in the ratio 2:1; they also seemed to recognise that this would result in three equal numbers.
 This problem therefore engages children in a range of mathematical skills and

 Sharing problems are very useful because they are familiar and purposeful, and the level of difficulty can be easily adapted: for instance this problem can be simplified to just six biscuits; the pirate panda version in Mathematics Story Time

 includes more toys, and Pat Hutchins’ story, ‘The

 more, or dividing into thirds.
 If children have relevant experience of fractions, even four year olds can tackle problems such as four biscuits shared between three, or seven shared between four (Anthony and Walshaw, 2007:181).
 Therefore sharing problems can involve a range of mathematics ideas, from ‘same number’ to fractions of wholes and numbers.

 Problem-solving processes and strategies

 As identified in Jennie Pennant’s article, Developing Excellence in Problem Solving with Young Learners

 without going through preliminary or reflective stages.
 Deloache and Brown (1987) observed the following levels of sophistication in approaches, with two to three year olds ordering nesting cups and four to seven year olds making a train-track circuit:

-brute force: trying to hammer bits so that they fit,
+- brute force: trying to hammer bits so that they fit,

-local correction: adjusting one part, often creating a different problem,
+- local correction: adjusting one part, often creating a different problem,

-dismantling: starting all over again,
+- dismantling: starting all over again,

-holistic review: considering multiple relations or simultaneous adjustments e.g. repairing by insertion and reversal.
+- holistic review: considering multiple relations or simultaneous adjustments e.g. repairing by insertion and reversal.

 ‘Brute force’ is a strategy familiar to anyone who has watched young children trying to solve puzzles.
 The ‘redistribution’ problem provides further examples: those who crumbled the biscuits used ‘brute force’; some children got into cycles of ‘local corrections’ by taking too many from one doll and then having to give back from another; others ‘dismantled’ and started again.
 The children who

 Research suggests that mathematical problem solving processes look essentially the same at any age and young children employ similar strategies to older ones: it is experience rather than age which makes a difference, according to Askew and Wiliam (1995).
 At the different stages in the process, successful problem solvers’ strategies include:

-getting a feel for the problem, looking at it holistically, checking they have understood e.g. talking it through or asking questions;
+- getting a feel for the problem, looking at it holistically, checking they have understood e.g. talking it through or asking questions;

-planning, preparing and predicting outcomes e.g. gathering blocks together before building;
+- planning, preparing and predicting outcomes e.g. gathering blocks together before building;

-monitoring progress towards the goal e.g. checking that the bears will fit the houses;
+- monitoring progress towards the goal e.g. checking that the bears will fit the houses;

-being systematic, trying possibilities methodically without repetition, rather than at random, e.g. separating shapes tried from those not tried in a puzzle;
+- being systematic, trying possibilities methodically without repetition, rather than at random, e.g. separating shapes tried from those not tried in a puzzle;

-trying alternative approaches and evaluating strategies e.g. trying different positions for shapes;
+- trying alternative approaches and evaluating strategies e.g. trying different positions for shapes;

-refining and improving solutions e.g. solving a puzzle again in fewer moves (Gifford, 2005: 153).
+- refining and improving solutions e.g. solving a puzzle again in fewer moves (Gifford, 2005: 153).